Get

 Diamond Care Sensitive Skin Formula Adult Limited Ingredient Grain-Free Dry Dog Food new

-Main ingredients: Peas, pea flour, hydrolyzed salmon, sunflower oil, flaxseed
+Main ingredients: Peas, pea flour, hydrolyzed salmon, canola oil, flaxseed

 Calories: 358 kcal/cup

 Diamond Care Sensitive Skin Formula Adult Limited Ingredient Grain-Free Dry Dog Food is the best hydrolyzed dog food for the money.
 The main ingredient in this recipe is peas.
-Some studies suggest that there’s a link between peas and canine heart disease, so talk to your vet to see if this food is right for your dog.
+Some studies suggested a link between peas and canine heart disease (dilated cardiomyopathy), but this has since been disputed.
+If in doubt, talk to your vet to see if this food is right for your dog.
 The formula contains minerals and vitamins, along with probiotics for healthy digestion, and eliminates ingredients that may cause skin irritation.

 Pros